RSAC 2015: Live Hacking Demo Compromises eCommerce Website; Dumps Credit Card Data

 In a matter of seconds, he was able to get root access to a box that was vulnerable to Shellshock.
 And after running a few internal scans, it’s possible to hunt for credit card data within the system.

 Tripwire’s white hat defender was using their log management system to look at Apache logs and get information about people visiting their website.
 And after the black hat hacker ran an exploit on a CGI script, it’s possible to see a very identifiable pattern within the access logs that indicates they’re trying to break into the shell.
 With a log management system, it’s possible to customize logs to watch for these types of patterns on your networks.

 The next step in the kill chain is for the black hat hacker to ensure he has persistent access to the systems by backdooring the host and adding new users.
 By running scans, he can find out what’s on the internal network, as well as compromise credentials to see how he can move around the network.
 The moderator made a good point - since companies often don’t secure the internal network as well as the perimeter, attackers can move deep through the network to find the crown jewels (in this case, credit card data).

 Reguly was able to dump the entire database to a public one and steal all of the credit card data from the ecommerce website.
 All because he used default administrative credentials (sounds like a job for two-factor authentication).
 Main takeaways?
 You can kill the kill chain quicker with the help of logs that identify patterns of known exploits, in addition to monitoring your host and endpoints with logging.

 Want to learn more about how to protect your company against modern retail data risks?
-Check out our 115-page guide complete with infographics, technical solutions, and case studies.
+Check out our 115-page guide complete with infographics, technical solutions, and customer stories.